Elyesa Bazna: Early life and family

-Bazna was born in 1904 in Pristina, Kosovo Vilayet of the Ottoman Empire (now Kosovo).
+Bazna was born in 1904 in Pristina, Kosovo Vilayet, Ottoman Empire (now Kosovo).
 His parents were of Albanian heritage.
 His father was a teacher of Islamic doctrine and a landowner.
 He later stated that his father was a Muslim mullah named Hafiz Yazan Bazna, one of his uncles was Major General Kemal.
 His grandfather was Tahir Pasha the Brave.
 Both his grandfather and uncle were Young Turks who served under Mustafa Kemal Atatürk.

 When he was 14, Serb forces captured Bazna's birthplace and his family relocated during the defeat and dissolution of the Ottoman Empire to Istanbul, which was then occupied by British, French, Italian and American Allied forces of World War I. The Turkish nationalists opposed the occupying forces.

 According to Bazna, he attended a military academy in Fatih, Turkey, before 1919.
 At age 16 he joined a French military unit in Istanbul.
 He claimed to have stolen British weapons and cars for the Turkish National Movement, which was led by Atatürk.

 Richard Wires, author of Cicero, stated that Bazna was not motivated to steal for political or patriotic reasons.
 When he was caught stealing he was sent to a penal labor camp in Marseille, France, for three years.
 He reportedly worked at the Berliet motor company after he left the labor camp.
 While there, he learned locksmithing skills.

 In 1925, Bazna moved to Istanbul, where he worked for the Istanbul Corp. in the transportation department.
 He then worked as a fire brigade chief in Yozgat before returning to Istanbul to drive taxis.